ericahlstrom/Doc-Temp/Finishing Touches.md

 Users can adjust the scale and rotation of your 3D Launcher in addition to placing it wherever they desire within the Cliff House environment.

 ## Set the Background Color
-Whether you use a 3D Launcher or not, you should consider setting the splash background color something that matches your app's
+Whether you use a 3D Launcher or not, you should consider setting the splash background color something that matches your app's colors.
+Besides the 2D Launcher, the splash background color is also used in the launch animation of

+By default, the background color is set to white.

 ## Define a Splash Image